-This strawberry pink drink sorbet is a Starbucks copycat in ice cream form!
-It’s dairy-free and made easily in the ninja creami with minimal ingredients.
+This Strawberry Pink Drink Ninja Creami is a Starbucks copycat in ice cream form!
+It’s dairy-free and made with minimal ingredients.

-Have you ever tried the pink drink from starbucks?!
-It’s a really simple but delicious summery drink made with coconut milk, acai, and freeze dried strawberries!
-Generally, people make it at home with white cranberry and strawberry juice and coconut milk, but overall, it’s a super yummy and aesthetic drink!
+Have you ever tried the pink drink from Starbucks?!
+It’s a really simple but delicious summery drink made with coconut milk, acai, and freeze-dried strawberries, that feels like summer.

 Since I’ve been playing with my ninja creami more, I decided to try these flavors as a sorbet and surprise… it’s amazing.
-This version is naturally sweetened (no added white sugar), dairy free, and made with lots of fresh strawberries for a perfectly fresh flavor!
+Really, any fruit recipe is incredible in the Ninja Creami, like my Cherry Shirley Temple Sorbet.
+And this is no different!
+This version is naturally sweetened (no added white sugar), dairy-free, and made with lots of fresh strawberries for a perfectly fresh flavor!

 • Fresh Strawberries.
 I highly recommend using fresh strawberries rather than frozen as frozen will take up more volume, throwing off the ratios, and is more likely to float which can freeze off center.